farhadahmed/EchoingTCPServer/README.md

-A TCP server built with Java that takes input from a client and returns a response message.
+A multi-threaded TCP server built with Java that takes input from a client and returns a response message.
+Multi-threading was used to allow multiple clients to send messages and receive responses simultaneously.